donovanmagryta/ESP8266-LED-API/README.md

-# trainable-esp32
+# trainable-esp8266
-Change settings of ESP32 micropython based device using web app
+Change settings easily & remotely - by using web app Beat memory limits - by storing config file on external PHP server.